Why Fintech Wants to Free Your Credit Card Data

 How credit card data works

 Credit card data lives in a complex ecosystem.
 What feels like a simple swipe at the counter is actually an exchange between multiple entities.
 The average credit card transaction in 2016 was $88, which generated $2.50 in fees that was split among 3 or 4 different parties.
 Financial data, in other words, is highly portable within the credit card industry’s infrastructure.

 This exchange is very safe.
-Using third-party aggregators is an industry standard—which is, actually, the entire problem.
-We would love for that data to be available in a more stable way.
+Using third-party aggregators is an industry standard, used by all your favorite financial technology.
+But the normalcy of this system is actually the entire problem.
+We would love for your credit card data to be available in a more stable way.
 Much of the time, it is not.

 Exporting vs. extracting card data

 To explain this system, let’s start at the beginning.

 Credit card data can be exported or pulled from banks in a few different ways.
 The highest-quality exchange is a direct connection.
 This is possible when a financial institution engineers an API for the purpose of transmitting card data to software that has been authorized by the customer to receive it.
 With a direct connection, card data flows straight from the source and rarely encounters technical issues.

 Direct connections are standard among commercial-tier card programs, which are designed to be centrally managed by enterprise-level finance teams.
 Card-issuing financial institutions know that enterprise customers demand the flexibility to choose the software with which they manage their corporate card programs, so they support direct APIs.

 But banks seem to have a different impression about the preferences of non-enterprise customers.
 In all but a few cases, business-tier and consumer-tier card programs do not offer APIs.
 That means those customers have no organic way to export their data to the software they choose.